isomerpages/mlaw-corp/news/press-releases/_posts/2025-10-16-post-Public Consultation on the Review of the Regulatory Framework for SLPs.md

 ---
-title: Public Consultation on the Review of the Regulatory Framework for SLPs
+title: Public Consultation on the Review of the Regulatory Framework for Law Practices and Collaborations in Singapore
 permalink: /public-consultation-on-the-review-of-the-regulatory-framework-for-slps/
 date: 2025-10-16
 layout: post